rafal-szymanko/project-shop/README.md

 The project is an exemplary store page.
 The project was created in order to learn React, Express.js, MongoDB.

-## Demo

-The project demo can be found at the following link: https://man-utd-store.herokuapp.com

 ## Available Scripts

 In the project directory, you can run: